 Welcome to the GWK gay adoption knowledge center for queer men.
-Adoption is a wonderful way to create your forever family with anyone ranging in age from newborn to teen.
-We like to acknowledge up front that the road to adoption can be long, complicated and emotional and we’ve put much time and effort into building out this section as a valuable resource for you.
+Adoption is a wonderful way to create your forever family with a child ranging in age from newborn to a teenager.
+We like to acknowledge up front that the road to adoption can be long, complicated, and emotional and we’ve put much time and effort into building out this section as a valuable resource for you.

 Whatever your next step, you likely already have several questions before you get started, which is why we answer some of the most basic and common adoption-related questions below.